Force over Distance: Chapter 14

 There was nowhere he could go.

-“I guarantee you,” Rush said icily, “that if we're listing past grievances?
-This will rapidly become an argument that I am going to win.”
+“I guarantee you,” Rush said icily, “if we're listing past grievances?
+This’ll rapidly become an argument that I am going to win.”

 “You think I don't know that?”
 Young whispered.